usaid-cs/yesterday-i-learned/biology.md

+1. [Pharyngitis](https://en.wikipedia.org/wiki/Pharyngitis), literally "throat inflammation", is the most common cause of a sore throat.
+1. [Not sleeping well](https://www.sciencenews.org/article/sleep-brain-alzheimers-plaques-protein), and [even sleeping with benadryl](https://www.health.harvard.edu/blog/common-anticholinergic-drugs-like-benadryl-linked-increased-dementia-risk-201501287667), are linked in increased incidences of dementia.
+1. The sterile cross Hong Kong orchid is plagued by diseases and is [doomed to die](http://www.bbc.com/earth/story/20161209-how-a-weird-hybrid-plant-ended-up-on-the-flag-of-hong-kong), just like Hong Kong.
+1. Urine and feces in pools irritate the eyes [more](https://www.smithsonianmag.com/smart-news/urine-not-chlorine-causes-red-eyes-pools-180955712/) than chlorine does.
+1. There is a vestigial tendon called the Palmeris Longus, that connects your palm to somewhere in your wrist.
+Originally used to climb trees, 10~15% of the population don't have this tendon.
+It is one of the first tendons taken out and reused elsewhere for cosmetic surgeries.
 1. [People who weigh less than 50kg/110lbs cannot donate blood.](https://blood.ca/en/blood/abcs-eligibility)
 1. Dick implants, medically called [penile prostheses](https://en.wikipedia.org/wiki/Penile_prosthesis), are salt water reservoirs that you can use to get your penis up by squeezing a pump in your scrotum.
 They last 10 years.
 1. A late upper wisdom tooth extraction can (not uncommonly) result in a hole between your mouth and your sinus, called a [oroantral fistula](https://www.quora.com/What-happens-if-a-wisdom-tooth-moves-into-the-sinus-cavity), that [require](https://www.facialart.com/2017/04/maxillary-sinus-perforation-following-tooth-extraction/) a lot of effort to fix and [prevent](http://www.washingtonoralsurgery.com/surgical-instructions/special-instructions-for-sinus-exposures/).